What You Won't Do For Love

 - William Shakespeare

-The film begins with Tara reciting one of Shakespeare’s best known sonnets.
+The play begins with Tara reciting one of Shakespeare’s best known sonnets.

 A Walk in the Spring (excerpt)